Alternhuman/quick2wire-cpp-api/documentation/sphinx/source/index.rst

 quick2wire-cpp-api
 ==================

-The quick2wire-cpp-api is a port of the quick2wire-python-api written entirely in C++.
-It grants access to the GPIO ports to unprivileged users using the quick2wire gpio-admin tool.
+The quick2wire-cpp-api is a port of the `quick2wire-python-api <https://github.com/quick2wire/quick2wire-python-api>`_ written entirely in C/C++.
+It grants access to the GPIO ports to unprivileged users using the quick2wire `gpio-admin <https://github.com/quick2wire/quick2wire-gpio-admin>`_ tool.

-The library is a literal port of its parent project, so users of the Python implementation should feel comfortable with this variant.
+The library is a literal port of its parent project, so users of the Python implementation should feel comfortable with this variant too.

 This is a work in progress.
-So far, only the GPIO is implemented (and only the out mode), but a port of the whole API is on the way.
+So far, only the GPIO is implemented (and only the OUT mode), but a port of the whole API is on the way.

 Contents: